This post may contain affiliate links. Please read our disclosure policy.

 How to make mini Crumbl catering key lime pie cookies

 Instead of making 8 large cookies, you can make 16 smaller ones.
-Make a well in the center of the small cookies using a 1 teaspoon measuring spoon and bake for 7 minutes.
-Pull the cookies out of the oven and make an indentation in the center with a 1 tablespoon measuring spoon and place back in the oven for another 2 minutes for a total bake time of 9 minutes.
+Make a well in the center of the small cookies using a 1 tsp measuring spoon and bake for 7 minutes.
+Pull the cookies out of the oven and make an indentation in the center with a 1 tbsp measuring spoon and place back in the oven for another 2 minutes for a total bake time of 9 minutes.

 Pull out the cookies, let them cool down then fill with the lime pie filling.